miguelmoya1/sequelize-do-migrations/README.md

 By default, **showLogs** is false, if true, prints logs by console.log.

-The path to the migrations folder, by default, is in the same folder from where the function is called, it looks for a folder called **migrations** or **miration** unless the path parameter is modified.
+The path to the migrations folder, by default, is in the same folder from where the function is called, it looks for a folder called **migrations** or **migration** unless the path parameter is modified.

 An example of migration is to create a file called 01_XXXXX.ts (It can be any name as long as it is not repeated) inside the migrations folder with the following code: